Cully Hamner: Career

-On July 19, 2013, RED 2, the sequel to RED, was released in North America.
+On July 19, 2013, Red 2, the sequel to Red, was released in North America.
 The film stars Bruce Willis, John Malkovich, Mary-Louise Parker, Catherine Zeta-Jones, Lee Byung-hun, Anthony Hopkins, and Helen Mirren, with Dean Parisot directing a screenplay by Jon and Erich Hoeber.
 In its opening weekend, the film grossed $18.5 million and finished in fifth place, which was lower than the $21.8 million its predecessor earned in October 2010.
 According to exit polling, 67% of the audience was over 35 and 52% was male.
 Red 2 grossed $53.3 million in North America and $94.8 million overseas for a total of $148.1 million worldwide.

 In the spring of 2015, Hamner reteamed with writer Greg Rucka to produce a two-issue coda to their run on the Renee Montoya character in Detective Comics.
 Convergence: The Question was released by DC Entertainment in April and May 2015.

-On August 14, 2015, it was announced that NBC was developing an hour-long based RED television series produced by screenwriters Jon Hoeber and Erich Hoeber, along with Lorenzo di Bonaventura and Mark Vahradian.
+On August 14, 2015, it was announced that NBC was developing an hour-long based Red television series produced by screenwriters Jon Hoeber and Erich Hoeber, along with Lorenzo di Bonaventura and Mark Vahradian.
 Lionsgate Television and Di Bonaventura Pictures Television would be producing the series.

-On June 17, 2016, Lionsgate announced that it would be teaming with Indian actor/producer Anil Kapoor’s AKFC production banner on a Hindi version of RED for the Indian market.
+On June 17, 2016, Lionsgate announced that it would be teaming with Indian actor/producer Anil Kapoor's AKFC production banner on a Hindi version of Red for the Indian market.

-On June 21, 2017, RED producer Lorenzo di Bonaventura stated that a script for RED 3 had been commissioned, and that he was "waiting for [it] right now."
+On June 21, 2017, Red producer Lorenzo di Bonaventura stated that a script for Red 3 had been commissioned, and that he was "waiting for [it] right now."

 In August 2017, it was announced in The Hollywood Reporter that Hamner would be returning to DC Comics to illustrate Batman And The Signal, a three-issue mini-series teaming Batman and the Duke Thomas character (now known as The Signal).
-The series is written by fan-favorite writer Scott Snyder and newcomer Tony Patrick (a graduate of the DC Comics Writers Workshop).
+The series is written by Scott Snyder and newcomer Tony Patrick (a graduate of the DC Comics Writers Workshop).

+In August 2023, Warner Bros. released the feature film version of Blue Beetle, directed by Ángel Manuel Soto and starring Xolo Maridueña, Susan Sarandon, and George Lopez.
+The film centers around Hamner's co-creation, Blue Beetle (Jaime Reyes).